RahulRGda/JFROG/README.md

 ./readCSV data/<filename.csv>
 ```

-# Finding Url contents stored in output folder.

-A file with unquie filename(generated using url) is created and url content is stored in txt format.

-# Finding Status of each url and its corresponding file name.
+# Output.

+1. **Downloaded URL Content:**
+    The downloaded content from each URL is saved as a .txt file with a unique, randomly generated filename within the output folder

+2. **URL Processing Status and Results:**
-A file(csv) is generated in result folder, Which contains the status of each url and its corresponding filename/error is stored in result file.
+    A CSV file is generated in the results folder.
+This file contains the processing status of each URL, including the corresponding output filename (if successful) or the error message (if the URL download failed).
+The results are stored in files organized by date.

+# Errors Logging.

+All errors encountered during the application's execution are logged to a file within the onelog folder.